 The Red Onion Saloon is a bar restaurant with a brothel museum upstairs.
 The Red Onion Saloon was a real brothel upstairs in 1898 – 1900.

-She explained how the brothel worked, how much they got paid and amount of time each customer got with a girl!
+She explained how the brothel worked, how much they got paid and the amount of time each customer got with a girl!

 There were some of the girl’s things on display like fans, perfume bottles, hair grips, brushes, dresses and fur coats.

 It was interesting and ended the day’s tour on a good note.
-The Red Onion Saloon is on Broadway the main street in Skagway and short walk away from the ship.
+The Red Onion Saloon is on Broadway the main street in Skagway and a short walk away from the ship.
 The Best of Skagway is an all-day tour take takes 6.5 hours.

 What Did I Wear?